 Nebraska residents must be 65 or older (or if younger they must be officially disabled), require nursing home level care and be financially qualified for Nebraska Medicaid to be eligible for this waiver.
-Nebraska accepts individuals into its Medicaid system based on several criteria, considering the income, savings and population grouping.
+Nebraska accepts individuals into its Medicaid system based on several criteria, including income, savings and population grouping.
 It also offers multiple pathways into Medicaid, meaning if persons do not meet one set of criteria, they might still be accepted using a different set of criteria.

 There are public and private Medicaid planning experts that help families prepare for the Medicaid application process.
 If one is unsure regarding their financial eligibility, it is recommended they find assistance qualifying for Medicaid prior to application.
 Read about assistance options.

 While individual services are determined case by case, potential benefits include the following:

 There are no geographic limitations on the availability of the Aged and Disabled Waiver in Nebraska.
 However, it was designed to accommodate a specific number of individuals.
 This number changes fairly frequently, upon last review it was approved for 7,200 individuals.
 Should the number of eligibility applicants exceed the available slots, a waiting list may be created or in Medicaid parlance "Services Registry".
 Fortunately, in past years Nebraska has not experienced much, if any, waiting periods for waiver participants.